-This is the perfect place to start.
+This is the perfect place to start when buying formal shirts online.
 Every online clothing store worth its salt will have its own size guide (ours is right here).
-These guides will detail a range of measurements of each fit of shirt they have on offer, including the collar width, sleeve length, chest fit and waist fit.
+These guides will detail a range of measurements of each fit of shirt they have on offer, including the collar width, sleeve length, chest fit, and waist fit.
 By following these guides, you’ll know exactly what to order.

 But yes, we know what you’re thinking—what if I don’t know my measurements?
 That brings us right onto the next, and most important step.

 Learn Your Measurements

 You can do this before checking out the size guide if you wish, it’s up to you.
 There are a number of ways of taking your measurements accurately.
 You could spend some time visiting a local tailor or haberdashery and have them do it for you.
 That takes time, but they’ll get it perfect.

 But the best way of taking your own measurements is with a roll up tape measure.
 If you don’t have one to hand, nor tucked away in that drawer of forgotten miscellanea, pop down to the local shop and pick one up for just a few pounds.